Lama

 At Lama, the menu is framed around sharing, which is the format Nyonya cooking was designed for.
 Dishes arrive to be divided at the table, and the meal builds through contrast rather than progression in the French tasting-menu sense.
 Portions intended for the table rather than a single diner mean the ordering logic rewards a group dynamic, where a wider spread of dishes communicates the cuisine more accurately than any single plate could alone.

 The pie tee is the dish most frequently cited in connection with the restaurant.
 Crispy pastry cups filled with finely diced vegetables, fried onions, and shrimp, dressed with a homemade chilli sauce, the pie tee is a Nyonya starter that requires both technical precision and a clear view of balance: the shell needs to hold without softening before it reaches the table, and the filling must carry enough seasoning to read through the crunch of the pastry.
-At its leading, it is a small thing that demonstrates the cook's understanding of timing and proportion.
+At its finest, it is a small thing that demonstrates the cook's understanding of timing and proportion.
 Here, it is cited as something worth ordering specifically.

 Where Lama Sits in Kuala Lumpur's Malaysian Food Spectrum